gis-ops/docker/docker-hub-images/valhalla/README.md

 docker restart valhalla_1
 ```

-If you every change the PBF files by either adding new ones or deleting any, Valhalla will build new tiles on the next restart.
+If you change the PBF files by either adding new ones or deleting any, Valhalla will build new tiles on the next restart.

 #### Customize Valhalla configuration